 The field of Communication Sciences and Disorders is concerned with evaluation, treatment, and research in human communication and its disorders.
 Whichever aspects of the profession you follow, you have the satisfaction of knowing that you are providing much needed services to communicatively handicapped individuals.

 CSU, Chico's program prepares its over one-hundred undergraduate and graduate students for a career in this diverse and rewarding field.
 Both BA and MA programs in communication sciences and disorders are offered.
-The degree requirements also coincide with the requirements for certification in speech-language pathology by the American Speech-Language-Hearing Association (ASHA) and for licensure in speech-language pathology by the Speech-Language Pathology and Audiology Board of the State of California's Department of Consumer affairs and the Speech-Language Pathology Services Credential.
+The degree requirements also coincide with the requirements for certification in speech-language pathology by the American Speech-Language-Hearing Association (ASHA), licensure in speech-language pathology by the California Speech-Language Pathology, Audiology and Hearing Aid Dispensers Board, and the Speech-Language Pathology Services Credential.

 The mission of the Communication Sciences and Disorders Program is to provide students with the knowledge and skills needed to enter the profession of speech-language pathology and instill a commitment to continued learning throughout their careers.
 The program is dedicated to academic and clinical excellence and seeks to stimulate a learning environment that facilitates intellectual curiosity, including a strong desire to integrate research principles in solving clinical problems and to use relevant research in clinical practice.
 Further, through mentoring and selected quality experiences, the program strives to facilitate graduates' commitment to contributing to the profession through their active involvement/participation in local, state, and/or national organization.